About Group Health Centre

 Dr. Brian Mitchell is an Ophthalmologist at the Group Health Centre.
 He is also a member of the Algoma District Medical Group.

-Alex Lambert, President and Chief Executive Officer (2012 – Present)
+Carolyn Davis, Interim President and Chief Executive Officer (2022 – Present)

 Bob Paciocco (2014 – Present)